 Learn a Language

 Learning a language is a daunting task but can have profound positive effects on your brain.
 Language learning is another subject that we’re forced to do in school, so many people have negative feelings towards it.
 Give it a shot on your own time, at your own pace, and see if your feelings change.
-With free resources like DuoLingo and Babbel it’s never been easier to get started.
+With free resources like DuoLingo, Babbel, and Preply it’s never been easier to get started.

 Learn to Code